 Dry, witty and ridiculous.
 This travel show explores weekend breaks throughout Europe to begin with before breaching out to further afield in later shows.
 Hilarious guests accompany Ayoade as he grumpily travels the globe.

-A man, getting drunk in various places.
-He swears too much and has a flippant demeanour but Bourdain is an entertaining and knowledgeable presenter.
+A man, getting drunk and eating in various places.
+He strikes us as a highly functioning alcoholic with a flippant demeanour but Bourdain is an entertaining and knowledgeable presenter.
 His knack for getting under the skin of a destination in these documentaries makes great TV, even if he is a little rough round the edges.
 Bourdain is the king of rock & roll travel shows.

 A film based on a true story of one mans personal pilgrimage from the USA, northbound to Alaska.
 A story of a man learning what is important to him, as he sheds his possessions and travels in the most hardcore of ways possible.